A Rocks District Gem to Rock Your World

 This past week was brutal.
 I was unusually overwhelmed by things that needed to get done, and wasn’t easy on myself about them.
 Rest assured, my week ended joyfully, but during much of it I was super pressed for time, cramming umpteen tasks that I needed to get done into every minute of the day.
 This is only natural on weeks where there is more to do than usual.
 I don’t mind being busy, but I need space and time to relax and recharge.
 I do better that way.
 But I also don’t want to miss out on fun activities or neglect the things I really do need to get done (you know, like showering).

-A tempting treat from the Land Down Under that’s under $10 a bottle, 2010 Rosemount Estate Diamond Label Shiraz is a wine that drinks BEAUTIFULLY without needing decanting.
+A tempting treat from the Land Down Under that’s under $10 a bottle, 2010 Rosemount Estate Diamond Label Shiraz (As an Amazon Associate, I earn from qualifying purchases) is a wine that drinks BEAUTIFULLY without needing decanting.
 You can drink it the second you pop the cork.
 I poured some in our decanter but it made scant difference.
-Voila instant gratification, pour away!
+Voilà instant gratification, pour away!

 From the tasting notes: “A full bodied, juicy sweet palate with cherry, chocolate and plum flavours with a smooth finish.”
 I find it smooth and easily drinkable, but it possesses enough flavor complexity to pair very well with red wine foods, particularly a rich beef stew or pasta, or even Afghan cuisine (yes, I’ve had this wine with Afghan cuisine at a local restaurant, and it’s awesome).
 On its own, it’s mellow and yummy.